In this article you will find:

 6. Nutro Ultra Senior

 Nutro also makes a formula that is potato free for senior dogs as well.
 The formula is limited in ingredients compared to most other dry senior brands and has more vitamins and minerals from natural sources (and added separately).
-You will find that most senior dogs don’t have any problems eating or digesting the recipe as it is designed to break down easily for better nutrient absorption.

 You will have to be cautious when selecting a recipe as Nutro, while a great option, isn’t known for their potato free varieties, and there aren’t many to choose from.